moj-analytical-services/user-guidance/source/documentation/tools/create-a-derived-table/troubleshooting.md

 ## Troubleshooting list

+### CSV file won't upload to GitHub from RStudio
+You have uploaded a CSV file into your local directory within RStudio on the Analytical Platform and pushed changes to the remote on GitHub, then you notice that the CSV file is not there.
+This is due to Analytical Platform RStudio settings designed to prevent accidental data exposure.
+[Override instructions](https://user-guidance.analytical-platform.service.justice.gov.uk/github/security-in-github.html#security-in-github).

 ### Can't find profiles.yml error
 - Check you are in the `mojap_derived_tables` directory before running any `dbt` command.